Tristan Thompson Reportedly Bans Khloe Kardashian From His Basketball Games

 “She thinks it’s possible he’s still cheating.
 He leaves her and True at the house late, telling Khloe he’s going to the Cavs training facility to practice.
 He comes back, hours later, smelling all sexy and clean and has no energy,” the insider says.

-Fans will now likely be keeping a watchful eye out at the game, as well as on Khloe Kardashian’s social media to see if she reveals any signs that she is attending Tristan Thompson’s upcoming games.
+Fans will now likely be keeping a watchful eye out at the game, as well as on Khloe Kardashian’s social media, to see if she reveals any signs that she is attending Tristan Thompson’s upcoming games.